Great0S/TeleMediaBot/README.md

 Navigate to `http://localhost:8000/` after starting the server to access a lightweight UI.
 Use the form at the top to change the Telegram group or message limit, and the page will render:

 - A pento-style grid of the most recent Telegram messages (with 50px rounded cards) including copy buttons.
+- A dropdown that lists the groups/channels your Telegram user account is subscribed to (optionally supplemented by `TELEGRAM_GROUP_OPTIONS` for fallbacks) so operators can switch contexts quickly.
 - Inline badges for any detected media/attachments (photos, videos, audio, docs) and URL counts.
 - Actual media thumbnails for supported attachments plus quick filters (images/videos/audio/docs) and live search to triage quickly.
 - Full-resolution image previews and inline video players, so you can review content without leaving the dashboard.